 - $4.00 per half hour for any additional children in your family

-The staff is trained to feed and change your child, and you are welcome to bring diapers/wipes, clothing, blankets, and pacifiers.
+- They will change your child’s diaper – you are welcome to bring diapers/wipes, clothing, blankets, and pacifiers.

 Royal Caribbean

-For children 6-36 months, there is the “Royal Babies and Royal Tots” program.
+- For children 6-36 months, there is the “Royal Babies and Royal Tots” program.

-There are soft play areas, sleeping areas, and toys appropriate for this age, and you can drop and pick up your child for the hourly rate of
+- There are soft play areas, sleeping areas, and toys appropriate for this age, and you can drop and pick up your child for the hourly rate of

-Not all Royal Caribbean ships offer this, so make sure you book one that does!
+- Not all Royal Caribbean ships offer this, so make sure you book one that does!

-There is also an open play area that parents can come with their children during the day to play.
-It’s unsupervised, but it can be a nice place to come and play that’s away from the hustle and bustle of the cruise ships.
+- It’s unsupervised, but it can be a nice place to come and play that’s away from the hustle and bustle of the cruise ships.

-Make sure you check out what kind of activities are available and what people generally think.
+- Make sure you check out what kind of activities are available and what people generally think.

 Pools and Splash Areas

-There is no exception to this – even if they are wearing a swim diaper.
+There is typically no exception to this – even if they are wearing a swim diaper.
 I saw some children who were clearly not potty trained splashing in the water – you are not the exception!
 Don’t do this!

 Food